"Why do you think they build boats out of wood?"Meathead

-To test the concept, I began by weighing two handsful of wood chips, and two handsful of wood chunks on a digital scale.
+Since the best smoke woods are hardwoods, fruitwoods, and nutwoods, to test the concept, I began by weighing two handsful of wood chips, and two handsful of wood chunks on a digital scale.
 Both bags were labeled "apple".
 Then I soaked them in room temp water for 12 hours, took them out, shook off much of the surface water, patted the exterior lightly with paper towels and weighed them to see just how much was actually absorbed.
 Large chunks gained about 3% by weight and small chips about 6%.
 That's not much.
-Chips absorbed more because there was so much more surface area than chunks.
+Chips absorbed a bit more because there was so much more surface area than chunks.

 The proof is in the coloring

 To see just how far water penetrates into wood, I soaked three pieces of wood for 24 hours in a mix of water and blue food coloring.
 I then rinsed the surfaces and patted them dry with a paper towel.
 I photographed the exteriors.
 I then cut the wood in half and photographed the interiors.
-As you can see from the pictures at the top of the page, the dye discolored the surface only a little, and water and the dye entered the interiors only where there were cracks and fissures.
+As you can see from the pictures at the top of the page, the dye discolored the surface only a little, mostly where there is peachfuzz from the cutting and chipping process, and water and the dye entered the interiors only where there were cracks and fissures.
 The rest of the wood is bone dry.